Dungyichao/http_server/README.md

 $sudo kill -9 <pid>
 ```
 ## 5.2 MJPEG
 HLS is not a good idea for real-time streaming robot project.
 The latency is not acceptable if you try to remote control your robot.
+Therefore, we need someting more real time.
+MJPEG should be able to meet our requirement.
+MJPEG is mearly s series of JPEG files.
+A great open source project using C language called streamEye([link](https://github.com/ccrisan/streameye)), and an online tutorial using Python language ([link](https://randomnerdtutorials.com/video-streaming-with-raspberry-pi-camera/))  are a good starting point.

+### 5.2.1 MJPEG Streaming Project